Did you know?

 Although it does the job of lighting up this part of the West Coast, it has also become a favoured picnic site for day visitors to the reserve, weekenders from the holiday village of Paternoster and travellers staying at the nearby Tieties Bay campground.

-The Cape Columbine lighthouse is 1 of only 4 lighthouses in South Africa offering overnight accommodation.
+The Cape Columbine lighthouse is one of only four lighthouses in South Africa offering overnight accommodation.
 The other lighthouses that currently offer accommodation are Danger Point (Gansbaai), Cape St Blaize (Mossel Bay) and Great Fish Point (Port Alfred).